dotnet/roslyn-analyzers/src/Microsoft.NetCore.Analyzers/Microsoft.NetCore.Analyzers.md

 Avoid unnecessary zero-length array allocations.
 Use {0} instead.

-## [CA1826](https://docs.microsoft.com/visualstudio/code-quality/ca1826): Do not use Enumerable methods on indexable collections.
-Instead use the collection directly
+## [CA1826](https://docs.microsoft.com/visualstudio/code-quality/ca1826): Do not use Enumerable methods on indexable collections

 |Item|Value|
 |-|-|